luinbytes/discord-utilities-raycast/README.md

+## Auto-detecting Discord installations
+- On first run, the extension resolves default install paths under `%LOCALAPPDATA%`:
+  - Stable: `%LocalAppData%/Discord/Update.exe`
+  - PTB: `%LocalAppData%/DiscordPTB/Update.exe`
+  - Canary: `%LocalAppData%/DiscordCanary/Update.exe`
+- If exactly one installation is found, it is selected automatically as the chosen flavor.
+- If multiple are found and you have not chosen one before, a selection list appears to choose which to use.
+Your choice is stored locally and used going forward.
+- You can still set explicit overrides in Preferences for each flavor if your install paths differ.
 # Raycast Discord Utilities (Windows)
 Local-first, ToS-safe utilities for launching and navigating Discord on Windows via Raycast.

 ## Features (MVP)
 - Pinned Links: user-managed list of `discord://` deep links (servers/channels/DMs).
 Search by name or tags.
   - You can paste a full `discord://` link, or provide Server/Channel/DM IDs and the command will compose the link for you.
+- Bookmarks: save deep links to specific messages (guild or DM) and jump back any time.
 - Profiles: open Stable / PTB / Canary.
 Copy resolved path when available.
 - Actions: open Discord (preferred flavor), open Settings, open Keybinds.
+  - Settings subsections available: Voice & Video, Notifications, Appearance, Accessibility, Privacy & Safety, Advanced/Developer.
 - LocalStorage: pins and preferences stored locally via Raycast.
 No tokens.
 No network calls.

 ## Requirements